 Thank you, Paul.
 You've temporarily redeemed yourself.

 The super cool, double walled, glass coffee cup is part of a set of two from Habitat.
 While I was browsing the website, I also came across a copper dusting shaker in the dining section which is now, unfortunately, out of stock.
-It was to go with this cafetière and was a thing of beauty.
-Fingers crossed, they have it again soon.

 And my poor toes which were in need of warming?
 Well, they're now nestled under this grey, cashmere throw.
 Oh my!
 It's seriously luxurious.
 Soft to the touch, easy on the eye, and the perfect antidote to chilled bones.
 I may never get out of bed again.
 Well, until the sun makes a return.
 Probably, June then.